aws-samples/csv-to-dynamodb/README.md

 ## Implementing bulk CSV ingestion to Amazon DynamoDB

-## Blog Post
+## Introduction

+This repository is used in conjunction with the following blog post:

 https://aws.amazon.com/blogs/database/implementing-bulk-csv-ingestion-to-amazon-dynamodb/

-## Overview
+## Getting Started

-This repository is used in conjunction with the following blog post:

 You can use your own CSV file or download the test file we provided in this repo.